 The Qualifying Examination Results form must be signed by all committee members.
 This form is completed through DocuSign and this process must be initiated by the graduate student.
-The student should go to the webpage with EEB forms, https://integrativebio.utexas.edu/plant-biology-graduate-program/current-students-plantbio/forms and then to Qualifying Exam Results, which links to the relevant DocuSign portal.
+The student should go to Forms (utexas.edu) and then to Qualifying Exam Results, which links to the relevant DocuSign portal.
 Once initiated by the student the forms will be forwarded to the committee members for their signatures.
 If any additional coursework is required, it should be added to the student's Program of Work for the Doctoral Degree.